 - The first 2 years of the program are general years.

 - In first and second year, you must take Social Work-specific courses, plus a variety of electives in other disciplines.

-- During the second year of the Bachelor of Social Work program, you must apply for admission consideration to the professional years.
+- During the second year of the BSW program, you must apply for admission consideration to the professional years.

-- Admission to the first or second year of the Bachelor of Social Work program does not guarantee acceptance into the professional years.
+- Admission to the first or second year of the BSW program does not guarantee acceptance into the professional years.

 - Third and fourth year are the professional years of the program.

-Admission to the professional years (Years 3 and 4) of the Bachelor of Social Work is limited.
+Admission to the professional years (Years 3 and 4) of the BSW is limited.
 Admission consideration is based on these criteria:

 - A minimum grade of 70% in each of SWRK-1007 (or equivalent), SWRK-2006 (or equivalent), SWRK-2106 (or equivalent) and SWLF-1006 (or equivalent).
 Current Nipissing students in Year 2 BSW should review the supplemental application for additional information regarding this requirement;

 - Resumé of Volunteer, Work and Educational Experience; and

 If you are a current or former Nipissing University student, you must apply using the BSW Professional Years Application.